Bayesian Predictive Synthesis with Outcome-Dependent Pools: Variational Bayes

 where $\psi(\cdot)$ again denotes the digamma function $\psi(x)=\Gamma'(x)/\Gamma(x)$.
-An analytical solution is not available, but an approximate solution is again trivially solved using the multivariate Newton-Raphson method, solving the above equation within an arbitrary tolerance.
+An analytical solution is not available, but an approximate solution is again trivially implemented using a multivariate Newton-Raphson analysis, solving the above equation within an arbitrary tolerance.